 Customer Relationship Management Definition

-Customer Relationship Management (or CRM) describes a business computer system for managing its interactions with its customers.
-A CRM system is an essential tool for business today that helps you manage your customers, sales and marketing.
+Customer Relationship Management (CRM) is a strategy for a business to manage its interactions with its customers.
+A CRM system is an essential tool for business that helps you manage your customers, sales and marketing.

 Instead of juggling spreadsheets and notes the Customer Relationship Management system lets you keep accurate records of phone calls, emails, meetings, conversations and quotations.
 You can share this information with colleagues, plan ahead effectively, and offer clients the right level of contact and support.